-“We have taught our sons that possessing and displaying what this society considers to be ‘feminine’ characteristics is a bad thing for a man, and that they need to fight, resist, hide, ignore, and get rid of those feelings, tendencies, and behaviors.
+“We have taught our sons that possessing and displaying what this society considers to be ‘feminine’ characteristics is a bad thing for a man and that they need to fight, resist, hide, ignore, and get rid of those feelings, tendencies, and behaviours.
 And if they can’t, we inflict “tough love” on them, to make them less ‘soft’,” explains Dr. David further.

 A distorted view of masculinity promotes self-hate